 Interest rate charged by Norsad shall typically be variable and risk-based.
 Generally, pricing and other terms of the instrument shall be market-based and reflective of the specific market conditions.
 In equity type investments, the expected total return (IRR) for Norsad shall take into account the related risks and ensure a sufficient return to Norsad as an external investor.

-Norsad provides long-term financing and can also consider a grace period to match the cash flows of an investment.
+Norsad provides long-term financing and can also consider a grace period or repayment holiday to match the cash flows of an investment.
 Norsad may consider medium term local currency financing if the return expectations cover the foreign exchange risks and/or local currency re-financing or where adequate foreign exchange hedging is available.

 Norsad can structure the financing within the following instruments:

 - Un-secured/sub-ordinated debt instrument

 - Convertible loans